 The honeymoon: The newlyweds headed to Europe for their honeymoon, touring famous sites and eating their way through Amsterdam, Brussels, London, and Paris.

-Can’t get enough of vegan weddings?
-Pick up a copy of the July+August 2018 issue of VegNews, on newsstands now!
+Want more vegan weddings?
+Purchase our special wedding issue featuring Mary and Neil’s vegan wedding!
 And discover all of the caterers, cake makers, wedding venues, and photographers used by our 2018 couples by clicking here.
-Don’t miss these other spectacular plant-based weddings:
+Plus, don’t miss these other spectacular plant-based weddings.